-- Experience working independently and collaboratively in a high-pressure creative environment. - Develop a fundamental knowledge of and experience in the art and craft of acting for film. - Examine multiple modern and classical approaches to performance, script interpretation and character formation.
+• Experience working independently and collaboratively in a high-pressure creative environment.

+• Develop a fundamental knowledge of and experience in the art and craft of acting for film.

+• Examine multiple modern and classical approaches to performance, script interpretation and character formation.

-for Film provides students Acting environment to get comfortable acting in front of the camera.
-The primary emphasis of the class is the practice of the subtlety and nuance of film acting including learning to adjust performance for specific shot size, finding the arc of the character and learning to maintain the integrity of the script while shooting out of sequence.
-Film set terminology and etiquette are also addressed.
-Students participate Production Workshop with film students.
+provides for Film students Acting an environment to get comfortable acting in front of the camera.
+The primary emphasis of the class is the practice of the subtlety and nuance of film acting including learning to adjust the performance for specific shot size, finding the arc of the character and learning to maintain the integrity of the script while shooting out of sequence.
+Film set terminology and etiquette are addressed.
+Students also participate in Production Workshop with film students.
 In the Production Workshop, students experience onset shoots in collaboration with student filmmakers.
 Students are introduced to a firsthand experience in set etiquette, shooting out of sequence and understanding the actor's role in a shoot.

-Students learn to analyze scripts and break them down into units or "beats".
+Students learn to analyze scripts and break them down into credits or "beats".
 They develop a grounding in establishing a character based on their own experiences and imagination.
 Students will incorporate all of the disparate disciplines learned in all other Areas of Study in an in-class, filmed scene presentation.
 Scheduled rehearsals average five hours per week.